PavanGowda547/Customer-Retention/README.md

-# **Customer Retention Analysis**

-## **Overview**
-The Customer Retention Analysis project focuses on identifying key factors influencing customer retention and churn.
-By leveraging data-driven insights, the analysis helps businesses enhance customer satisfaction, improve service offerings, and implement proactive retention strategies.
-The dataset includes customer demographics, service usage, billing details, and support interactions, providing a comprehensive understanding of customer behavior.

-## **Dataset Overview**
-The dataset consists of the following key attributes:

-- **Customer Demographics:** Gender, Senior Citizen status, Dependents.
-- **Tenure & Subscription:** Tenure duration, contract type, and subscription details.
-- **Service Usage Metrics:** Usage of phone, internet, multiple lines, security services, and entertainment services.
-- **Billing & Payment Metrics:** Monthly charges, total charges, and payment methods.
-- **Customer Support Tickets:** Number and type of support interactions.

-## **Project Goals**
-The primary objective of this analysis is to provide actionable insights into customer retention by identifying trends in churn behavior and factors affecting customer loyalty.
-These insights help businesses develop targeted strategies to enhance customer experience and increase retention rates.

-## **Analysis Summary**
-The analysis examines key factors influencing customer retention, including demographics, tenure, service usage, billing, and support interactions.
-Senior citizens and customers without dependents show lower retention rates, while long-term contracts have higher retention compared to month-to-month plans.
-Short-tenure customers (0–20 months) are more likely to leave, indicating early dissatisfaction.
-Core services such as phone and internet, especially Fiber Optic, impact retention, while security and tech support services contribute to customer loyalty.
-Higher monthly charges and electronic check payments correlate with lower retention, while frequent customer support interactions, especially unresolved technical issues, lead to dissatisfaction.
-Understanding these trends enables businesses to develop retention strategies such as contract incentives, better support services, and proactive engagement.

-## **Key Insights & Recommendations**

-### **1. Customer Demographics**
-- **Gender-wise Retention:** Male (50.25%), Female (49.76%).
-- **Senior Citizen Retention:** Lower retention among older customers (666 retained, 476 churned).
-- **Dependents Impact:** Customers with dependents exhibit higher retention (1,784 retained, 326 churned).

-### **2. Tenure & Subscription Analysis**
-- **Average Tenure:** 32.37 months.
-- **Retention by Tenure Group:**
-  - 0–20 months: 1,251 churned, requiring early engagement strategies.
-  - 20–40 months: 333 churned, indicating mid-term risks.
-  - 40–60 months: 223 churned, showing long-term stability.
-  - 60+ months: 99 churned, demonstrating strong retention.
-- **Contract Type Retention:**
-  - Month-to-month contracts show lower retention (42.7% churn).
-  - One-year contracts have moderate retention (11.3% churn).
-  - Two-year contracts have the highest retention (2.8% churn).

-### **3. Service Usage & Retention**
-- **Phone Services:** Higher retention among phone service users.
-- **Internet Services:**
-  - DSL users show better retention compared to Fiber Optic.
-  - No internet service customers have the highest retention.
-- **Security & Tech Support:** Customers using security and tech support services have higher retention rates.
-- **Streaming Services:** Customers engaging with streaming services tend to retain longer.

-### **4. Billing & Payment Metrics**
-- **Monthly Charges & Retention:**
-  - Higher charges may reduce retention, requiring flexible pricing options.
-- **Total Charges & Retention:**
-  - Long-term customers contribute significantly to revenue, emphasizing retention importance.
-- **Retention by Payment Method:**
-  - Auto-pay methods (bank transfer, credit card) correlate with higher retention.
-  - Electronic check users show lower retention rates.

-### **5. Customer Support & Retention**
-- **Support Interaction & Retention:**
-  - Higher retention among customers with resolved support interactions.
-  - Technical issues without resolution lead to lower retention.

-### **6. Overall Retention Analysis**
-- **Overall Retention Rate:** 73.5% (5,174 retained from 7,043 customers).
-- **Customer Lifetime Value (CLV):** $1,338.4 per retained customer.

-## **Recommendations**

-### **1. Strengthen Retention Strategies**
-- Offer incentives for long-term contracts to enhance retention.
-- Personalize engagement for customers at risk of leaving.

-### **2. Improve Service & Support**
-- Expand security and tech support services to improve customer experience.
-- Enhance first-call resolution to boost satisfaction.

-### **3. Optimize Billing & Payment Models**
-- Provide affordable plans and incentives for long-term retention.
-- Encourage auto-payments for better retention rates.

-### **4. Leverage Predictive Analytics & Sentiment Analysis**
-- Identify customers at risk of leaving and implement early interventions.
-- Analyze sentiment in support interactions to detect dissatisfaction early.

-## **Conclusion**
-This analysis provides actionable insights to help businesses increase customer retention by focusing on engagement, support quality, and strategic pricing.
-By implementing proactive measures, companies can enhance customer loyalty, reduce churn, and maximize long-term revenue.
+# Customer Retention Analysis

+## Overview

+This project focuses on analyzing customer retention trends to understand key factors influencing churn.
+By evaluating demographics, tenure, service usage, billing patterns, and customer support interactions, businesses can develop strategies to enhance retention and improve customer lifetime value (CLV).

+## Dataset Overview

+The dataset contains the following columns:

+- **Customer ID**: Unique identifier for each customer.
+- **Gender**: Male or Female.
+- **Senior Citizen**: Indicates if the customer is a senior citizen.
+- **Dependents**: Shows if the customer has dependents.
+- **Tenure**: The duration (in months) a customer has been with the company.
+- **Contract Type**: Month-to-month, one-year, or two-year contracts.
+- **Services Used**: Includes phone, internet, security, tech support, and streaming services.
+- **Billing & Payment Details**: Monthly charges, total charges, and payment methods.
+- **Customer Support Interactions**: Number of administrative and technical support tickets.
+- **Churn Status**: Indicates whether the customer has churned or remained.

+## Project Goals

+The primary goal is to provide actionable insights into customer retention and churn patterns to improve business strategies, reduce customer loss, and maximize long-term revenue.

+## Analysis Steps

+The analysis includes cleaning and transforming the dataset, identifying retention trends based on tenure, demographics, and service usage, and visualizing key metrics in an interactive dashboard.
+Retention rates are examined across contract types, billing methods, and support interactions to identify potential churn risks.

+## Key Insights & Recommendations

+- **Customer Demographics**: Males (50.25%) and females (49.76%) have similar retention rates.
+Senior citizens exhibit lower retention (666 retained, 476 churned), and customers with dependents show higher retention (1,784 retained, 326 churned).
+- **Tenure & Subscription Analysis**: Churn is highest in the first 20 months (1,251 churned).
+Retention improves beyond 40 months, with two-year contracts having the highest retention (97.2%) and month-to-month contracts showing the highest churn (42.7%).
+- **Service Usage & Retention**: Phone and DSL internet users retain better than Fiber Optic users.
+Customers using security, tech support, and streaming services show higher retention.
+- **Billing & Payment Metrics**: Higher monthly charges correlate with lower retention, necessitating flexible pricing strategies.
+Auto-pay methods (bank transfer, credit card) support better retention, while electronic check users exhibit higher churn.
+- **Customer Support & Retention**: Effective support interactions improve retention, whereas unresolved technical issues lead to higher churn.
+- **Overall Retention Analysis**: The overall retention rate is **73.5%** (5,174 retained from 7,043 customers), and the **Customer Lifetime Value (CLV)** per retained customer is **$1,338.4**, highlighting the importance of proactive engagement strategies.

+## Future Enhancements

+- **Predictive Analytics**: Implement machine learning models to forecast customer churn based on historical patterns.
+- **Customer Segmentation**: Develop targeted retention strategies based on customer behavior and demographics.
+- **Sentiment Analysis**: Analyze customer feedback to identify underlying dissatisfaction drivers.
+- **Service Optimization**: Improve resources for high-churn services and enhance self-service options.

+## Conclusion

+This customer retention analysis provides valuable insights to optimize business strategies and minimize churn.
+By focusing on key risk factors and implementing data-driven solutions, businesses can enhance customer satisfaction, drive long-term loyalty, and maximize revenue.

+---